sjuwana/FullStack-MERN-Project3/README.md

 We chose to create a Beer Industry guideline because we love beers.
 JAGS Brewery is the go to place for finding all things-related to Beer Brewery.

-<p style="text-align: justify"><em>“Fermentation may have been a greater discovery than fire”</em></p>
+<p style="text-align: justify"><em>“Libraries store the energy that fuels the imagination.
+They open up windows to the world and inspire us to explore and achieve, and contribute to improving our quality of life.”</em></p>
-<p style="text-align: right">― David Rains Wallace</p>
+<p style="text-align: right">― Sidney Sheldon</p>

 <hr>

 # &nbsp;Overview

-## How We Built JAGS website
+## Building the Library Project

 The project was designed using a combination several technologies such as React, JS, CSS, Google API map and News API.
 Further, we also use Coolers.io to pick images, Material UI to help design the front-end, BrandCrowd for logo design, and Trello to as our project management app.
-We developed this project in two weeks.

-## JAGS team

-- Janet Nieto,
-- Aylin Guillen,
-- Godbless Amankwah,
+This project was developed in 10 days.

-- Stephanus Juwana
+Stephanus Juwana

-<p style="text-align: justify"><em>“if you want to go fast, go alone; if you want to go far, go together.”</em></p>
-<p style="text-align: right">― African proverbs</p>

 ## Things to install to run this website